-We’ve partnered The Straits Times, the English flagship daily of Singapore Press Holdings and national broadsheet, to run a weekly Sunday series to raise greater awareness around food waste, so everyone can play their part in tackling this crucial issue.
+We’ve also partnered The Straits Times, the English flagship daily of Singapore Press Holdings and national broadsheet, to run a weekly Sunday series to raise greater awareness around food waste, so everyone can play their part in tackling this crucial issue.
 We explore pertinent issues and investigate challenges in the areas of food loss and waste, as well as innovative solutions.
 We also offer practical tips on how households can take steps to reduce their food waste.

 A six-part series delving into the growing food waste problem in Singapore.